webapplate/webapplate/README.md

 ~~~
 current version: v1.2.0

+## Why need webapplate?

+Though there are many powerful tools surround web technologies, web does not provide the SDK just like Android or iOS.
+Developer who want to quickly build an webapp usually consume much a longer curve to make webapp right.

+Thus developer who is appraoching to the `webapp`(write web as app) concept need a bootstrap or template project to start with.
+That's why webapplate comes.

+## How webapplate do

 Webapplate provide a ready-to-deploy project bootstrap settings for both `hosted` (dynamic/static website) and `packaged` (no server) webapp
 , with convention of file structure, [express](http://expressjs.com/) server-side support,